Vasileostrovsky District: Transportation

 Vasilievsky island is connected to the mainland by 6 bridges, 2 bridge of the Western Rapid Diameter and 4 other bridges built before.

-Also on Vasilevsky island there are 3 underground stations, which are on the green line they are the Primorskaya and Vasileostrovskaya, and the purple line station Sportivnaya.
-Three more stations were also built on the orange line.
+Also on Vasilevsky island there are 3 underground stations, which are on the green line they are the Primorskaya and Vasileostrovskaya, the purple line station Sportivnaya, and the orange line station Gorny Institut Three more stations were also built on the orange line.